Medical Care/Forensic Exam

 Northwest Medical Center – Willow Creek (479) 684-3000

 NW Medical Center at Willow Creek has partnered with the U of A to provide immediate access for exams and forensic evidence collection 24 hours a day/7 days a week.
 The forensic collection kits and exams are completed by trained Northwest Medical Center Emergency Department medical professionals with compassion and privacy.
 Individuals are received through the emergency department without a wait.
-A trained advocate will be called to provide support for you throughout the exam and evidence collection.
+A trained campus victim advocate will be called to provide support for you throughout the exam and evidence collection.
+Ongoing victim advocacy is available through the STAR Central at the Pat Walker Health Center.

 Directions: NW Medical Center-Willow Creek is easy to access just off of I-49.
 From Fayetteville, take I-49 north to the Johnson Exit (Exit 69).
 At the end of the exit, turn left, go under the interstate and then turn left at Collier’s Pharmacy.
 Follow the road back to the hospital.
 Drive behind the hospital to the southwest corner of the building where the emergency department is located.